Work and Witness of the Church

 Daily Coffee Klatsch: Weekdays at 10:00 am.
 Pour yourself a cup of coffee and join the staff and other members of the congregation for a chance to connect and chat.
 If you can’t access the Zoom platform, you can still dial in for a chat.

-Broadview Magazine Discussion Group: Monday, April 19, 7:15 pm.
-We will discuss articles in the April/May issue.
-The cover page article on ‘Black Jesus: Why Racial Representation matters’, ‘Clowns on Call: Bedside Laughter’ are among the topics for discussion.
-If you would like to join the discussion and are not already on the list, please phone or email Janice Coles.
+Broadview Magazine Discussion Group: The first fall zoom meeting will be Monday, September 27, 7:15 pm (changed from September 20 due to the election).
+We will discuss articles in the July/August and September issues.
+If you would like to join the discussion and are not currently on the list, please contact Janice Coles.
 The zoom link will be emailed to participants the day before the meeting.
 Broadview magazine also has a weekly e-newsletter and monthly Broadview National Online Reading Club.
 To join, free of charge, register at www.broadview.org.
+The next online Reading Club is Monday, October 4, 7:00 pm.

 Offering: Even though we cannot gather physically for Sunday worship, you can still support the church financially, through a variety of options: